 “The World Is Filled…” then features West Coast rap veteran Too $hort, which is in turn contrasted by NYC rap veteran DMC on “My Downfall,” a track that also features a top-3 Puffy rant (wedged between No Way Out’s “Victory” and “Long Kiss Goodnight”).

-It is this expert level of sequencing across two discs (or three pieces of vinyl) that doesn’t just effectively showcase Biggie’s obvious and undeniable talent, but also proves Puff’s intellect as an executive producer.
+It is this expert level of sequencing across two discs (or three pieces of vinyl) that doesn’t just effectively showcase Biggie’s evident and undeniable talent, but also proves Puff’s intellect as an executive producer.
 More than two decades after its author passed away, the legacy of Life After Death lives on through its creator and a master class in the art of album sequencing.